csc301-fall2014/CSC301H1F-L5101-Home/README.md

 # IMPORTANT ANNOUNCEMENTS

 1. Don't forget to register for a team for exercise 1 by 5 p.m. today (Thursday).
 If you don't register for a team, you will lose 25% of the mark for this exercise.
+2. __Tutorial, Monday, Sept 22__
-2. __Monday tutorial__ - All tutorial sections should come to GB120 (the lecture room).
+  * All tutorial sections should come to GB120 (the lecture room).
-  Your TA's will introduce/demo their work/research, and run short Q&A sessions.
+  * Your TA's will introduce/demo their work/research, and run short Q&A sessions.

 -----